 The personal injury attorneys at the Law Offices of Kevin Kurgis serve serious injury and wrongful death cases in Columbus, Cleveland, Cincinnati, Toledo, Akron, Dayton, Parma, Canton, Youngstown, Lorain, Hamilton, Springfield, Kettering, Elyria, Lakewood, Cuyahoga Falls, Euclid, Middletown, Mansfield, Newark, Findlay, Urbana, Chillicothe and Zanesville OH areas.

-Columbus’ pothole-patching push signals spring Columbus will put all hands on deck later this month in an intensive, weeks-long effort to repair potholes in the city.
-Starting on Sunday and lasting through March 28, city crews will work 24-hours-a-day...
+Columbus’ Pothole Patching Columbus will put all hands on deck later this month in an intensive, weeks-long effort to repair potholes in the city.
+Starting on Sunday and lasting through March 28, city crews will work 24-hours-a-day patching potholes as...